crane919/data-science-2025/data-science-curriculum-build/data-science-curriculum-build/challenges/c05-antibiotics-assignment.md

     it on a closer level.
 Since we just need to compare a few bacteria’s against each other, being able to isolate it while looking at the visual is important.

+- I recreated visual 5, and it is also highly effective at answering this question

+  - Diplococcus pneumoniae, Streptococcus hemolyticus, and Streptococcus viridans are grouped together in the right corner, because they have very simialr values, while Streptococcus fecalis (which was renamed is not near that group).

 # References